Arcadia-1/Sun_Research_Group/content/authors/bohou2/_index.md

 ---
 # Display name
-title: 小红
+title: 小蓝

 # Username (this should match the folder name)
 authors:
-- xiaohong
+- xiaolan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 博士研究生
+role: 博士后

 # # Organizations/Affiliations
 # organizations: